 Strawberry Jam Recipe

 When it comes to canning and home preserves, it’s far better to rely on a tried-and-true recipe than just winging it.
-That’s because thousands of people before us have perfected the fruit to sugar ratios, and can also recommend proper canning procedures.
-I don’t care how delicious your experimental jam is, you don’t want to get botulism when you eat it.
+I don’t care how delicious your experimental jam is.
+Trust me, you don’t want to get botulism when you eat it.

 Prepare your boiling water canner, and heat both the jars and lids in simmering water until ready for use.
 Do not boil.
 Set bands aside.

 Combine the strawberries and lemon juice in a 6- or 8-quart saucepan.
 Gradually stir in pectin.
 Bring mixture to a full rolling boil that can not be stirred down, over high heat, stirring constantly.